dddicillo/3901-tutorial/README.md

 ### Variables

-Variables in Ruby are dynamic typed, which means the user does not need to declare variable types in the program and the type of a variable is known during the run-time.
+Variables in Ruby are dynamically typed, which means the user does not need to declare variable types in the program and the type of a variable is known during the run-time.
 This is similar to variables in JavaScript, but the syntax of declaring a new variable is slightly different.
 In Ruby, the value of an uninitialized variable is nil, which is a null value.

 ##### Local Variables